-Our financial results for the quarter ended November 26, 2016 were affected by a number of factors, which are described in further detail throughout this discussion and analysis.
-The following is a summary of key financial results for the quarter ended November 26, 2016:
+Our financial results for the quarter ended February 28, 2017 were affected by a number of factors, which are described in further detail throughout this discussion and analysis.
+The following is a summary of key financial results for the quarter ended February 28, 2017:

-•Sales - Our net sales for the quarter ended November 26, 2016 totaled \$39.8 million compared with \$45.2 million in the prior year.
-As mentioned, our newly opened sales offices in China reported \$3.0 million in sales, and Education practice revenues grew by \$0.6 million, or seven percent, compared with the first quarter of fiscal 2016.
-These increases were offset by 1) \$2.2 million of increased AAP deferred sales, which are recognized over the lives of the underlying contracts; 2) a \$2.5 million decrease in domestic sales office revenues primarily resulting from the transition to the AAP-driven business model and less on-site delivery revenues; 3) a \$1.7 million decrease in Sales Performance practice revenues resulting primarily from a shift in the contracting period for several large potential contracts; 4) a \$1.1 million decrease in sales from the Company's sales office in the United Kingdom primarily resulting from the change in contract timing of a large contract in fiscal 2016 and its expected renewal in fiscal 2017; and 5) a \$1.1 million decrease in international licensee royalty revenues as the Company's China licensee was converted to a direct office (\$0.6 million) and other licensee partners' sales experienced a modest decline.
+•Sales - Our net sales for the quarter ended February 28, 2017 totaled \$42.2 million compared with \$45.3 million in the second quarter of the prior year.
+As mentioned, our new sales offices in China recognized \$2.1 million in sales, and Education practice revenues grew \$1.0 million, or 15 percent, compared with the prior year.
+These increases were offset by 1) increased AAP deferred revenues, which are initially deferred and recognized over the lives of the underlying contracts; 2) a \$2.3 million decrease in domestic sales office revenues resulting from the transition to the AAP business model and less onsite delivery revenues; 3) a \$1.6 million decrease in Sales Performance practice revenues resulting primarily from fewer new contracts and a shift in the contracting period for several large potential contracts; and 4) a \$0.9 million decrease in international licensee royalty revenues as the Company's China licensee was converted to a direct office (\$0.6 million of royalty revenues in the second quarter of fiscal 2016) and certain other licensee partners' sales declined.

-•Cost of Sales/Gross Profit - Our cost of goods sold was \$14.5 million in the first quarter of fiscal 2017, compared with \$15.1 million in the same quarter of the prior year.
-Gross profit for the quarter ended November 26, 2016 was \$25.3 million compared with \$30.1 million in the quarter ended November 28, 2015, and decreased primarily due to lower sales as described above.
-Our consolidated gross margin, which is gross profit as a percentage of sales, was 63.6 percent of sales compared with 66.5 percent in the first quarter of fiscal 2016.
-The change in gross margin was primarily due to increased deferred revenue, the fixed costs of Education coaches, decreased licensee royalty revenues, the fixed amortization of curriculum development costs, discounted onsite presentations purchased by AAP clients, and a change in the mix of offerings sold during the quarter.
+•Cost of Sales/Gross Profit - Our cost of goods sold was \$14.2 million in the second quarter of fiscal 2017, compared with \$15.4 million in the second quarter of fiscal 2016.
+Gross profit for the quarter ended February 28, 2017 was \$28.0 million compared with \$29.9 million in the quarter ended February 27, 2016, and decreased primarily due to lower sales as described above.
+Our consolidated gross margin, which is gross profit as a percentage of sales, increased slightly to 66.4 percent compared with 65.9 percent in the prior year.

-•Operating Expenses - Our operating expenses in the first quarter increased by \$2.4 million compared with the same quarter of fiscal 2016, which was due to a \$2.6 million increase in selling, general, and administrative (SG&A) expenses.
-Increased SG&A expenses were partially offset by \$0.2 million of decreased depreciation and amortization costs.
-Increased SG&A expenses were primarily due to opening new sales offices in China, increased bad debt costs, increased expenses related to the replacement of our existing enterprise resource planning (ERP) system, and increased promotional and travel costs to open and promote the new China offices and to market our AAP offerings.
+•Operating Expenses - Our operating expenses in the second quarter increased by \$2.4 million compared with the second quarter of fiscal 2016, which was primarily due to a \$1.4 million increase in selling, general, and administrative (SG&A) expenses and \$1.5 million of expense related to the termination of a profit-sharing contract with an international licensee.
+Increased SG&A expenses were primarily due to hiring additional sales and sales-related personnel, opening new sales offices in China, and increased non-cash share-based compensation expense.
+These increases were partially offset by decreased contingent earn out liability costs and decreased amortization expense.

-•Operating Income (Loss) and Net Income (Loss) - As the result of factors cited above, we recognized a \$5.4 million loss from operations compared with \$1.8 million of income from operations in the first quarter of the prior year.
-Net loss for the first quarter of fiscal 2017 was \$4.0 million, or \$(.29) per share, compared with \$0.8 million of net income, or \$.05 per diluted share, in the first quarter of fiscal 2016.
+•Operating Loss and Net Loss - As the result of factors cited above, we recognized a \$4.5 million loss from operations for the quarter ended February 28, 2017, compared with a \$0.3 million loss from operations in the second quarter of the prior year.
+Net loss for the second quarter of fiscal 2017 was \$3.3 million, or \$(.24) per share, compared with a net loss of \$0.5 million, or \$(.03) per share, in the same quarter of fiscal 2016.